 1. Who Can Legally File an FIR?

-Under Section 154 of the CrPC, the right to report a cognizable offense is broad.
+Under Section 154 of the BNSS (formerly CrPC), the right to report a cognizable offense is broad.
 It is not limited to the victim.

 - The Victim: The person who has directly suffered the injury or loss.